 How many days is enough for Death Valley

 Death Valley covers a large area.
 Depending on your interests, you might want to spend from one to three days there.
 Most popular points of interest are near Furnace Creek and could be visited in one day.
 However, if you want to take a slower pace and add some hiking, 2 days would be ideal.
 To get to more remote locations and enjoy some sights all to yourself, I suggest 3 days.
-Check out my 3-day action packed itinerary for Death Valley for some ideas.
 Note that some attractions will require a four-wheel drive vehicle.
-However, two days should be sufficient to see most popular and easily accessible spots without rushing.
+However, two days should be sufficient to see the most popular and easily accessible spots without rushing.

 Best time to visit Death Valley

+- Spring.
 Spring is also a good time to visit, but April temperatures can reach 90°F (32°C).
-If winter brought rain, the biggest park attraction is wildflowers.
+If winter brings rain, the biggest park attraction are wildflowers.
 The wildflowers bloom from late March to early April.
 Keep in mind that this is also spring break time, bringing a lot of tourists to the park.

-Summer can be dangerous and life threatening, with temperatures reaching 120°F (49°C) during the day and cooling to only 100°F (38°C) at night.
+- Summer.
+Summer can be dangerous and life-threatening, with temperatures reaching 120°F (49°C) during the day and cooling to only 100°F (38°C) at night.
 This is a time to focus on sightseeing by car and stopping only at points of interest.
 There are two hikes that are accessible this time of year: Wildrose Peak and Telescope Peak.
-I would avoid hiking and camping altogether in low elevations and focus on low elevation attraction early in the day.
+I would avoid hiking and camping altogether in low elevations and focus on low-elevation attractions early in the day.

 Where to stay in Death Valley

-Death Valley is comprised of 3.4 million acres, making it the biggest national park in the lower 48 states.
+Death Valley comprises 3.4 million acres, making it the biggest national park in the lower 48 states.
 You will do a lot of driving while in the park.
 I recommend staying in the park.

 Hotels in Death Valley

+- The Oasis at Death Valley.
+The Oasis at Death Valley includes the Inn at Death Valley and the Ranch at Death Valley.
+They are both just a few minutes from the Furnace Creek Visitor Center and its attractions, including Zabriskie Point and Golden Canyon.
 The inn is the most pricey and luxurious accommodation available in the park.
-Built in 1927, it features a swimming pool, gardens, tennis court, spa, sauna, and a fine dining restaurant.
+Built in 1927, it features a swimming pool, gardens, a tennis court, a spa, a sauna, and a fine-dining restaurant.
 The Ranch at Death Valley is a more affordable option.
 It features a buffet, bar, coffee shop, general store, golf course, swimming pool, basketball court, tennis court, gas station, and the Borax Museum.

 Van life in Death Valley